Functionality

 .

-- Navigate to menu Models > Model overview > tab Branches > tab Model versions.
+menu Models > Model overview > tab Branches > tab Model versions

 - Select the Use upgrade logic checkbox.
 See also Use upgrade logic.
-To keep the list of upgrade program objects manageable, clear this option again for older model versions.
+To keep the list of upgrade program objects manageable, clear this checkbox for older model versions.

-- Using upgrade logic also requires a model version to have a DescriptionΒ which will be used in the name of the generated program objects.
+- Make sure that the model version has a Description.
+This will be used in the name of the generated program objects.

 Model version specific upgrade scripts